kylechui/learn-latex/README.md

 # learn-latex
-This is a short series introducing the basics of LaTeX, hopefully well enough for the reader to be able to format basic documents, such as math/CS assignments.
+This is a short series introducing the basics of LaTeX, hopefully well enough so the reader can format basic documents, such as math/CS assignments.

 **Note: This is not meant to be a comprehensive tutorial, but rather a quick start guide!**